 Schedule an appointment at: (902) 423-7114 Ext.
 224 or email@example.com.

-Throughout the fall and winter semesters, the Student Success Counsellor offers seminars on various topics to help new students prepare for College level academics and for returning and mature students to brush up on their skills.
+Throughout the fall and winter semesters, the Student Success Coordinator offers seminars on various topics to help new students prepare for College level academics and for returning and mature students to brush up on their skills.
 Topics include areas such as:

-• Academic writing and APA referencing
+• Academic Integrity and APA referencing;

-• Study Skills
+• Study Skills;

-• Presentation Skills
+• Presentation Skills;

-• Navigating Group Work
+• Navigating Group Work.

 If you have successfully completed relevant courses at another college or university and wish you continue towards a Diploma at NSCECE, you may be eligible for course exemptions.
-Bring your transcripts and course outlines and to the Student Success Counsellor, who will be happy to work with you on your individual learning goals.
+Bring your transcripts and course outlines to the Student Success Counsellor, who will be happy to work with you on your individual learning goals.